Aastha51/WeatherApp/README.md

-This python project is developed with tkinter and tells about the weather condition of every location you qqwant.
+This python project is developed with tkinter and tells about the weather condition of any location you want to know about.